jhoelzel/cronor/ReadMe.md

 - Distroless container image for the cronjob. (the entire container is only 31mb and those are mostly dependencies)
 - In the makefile I am linking my local microk8s container registry, you will have to replace it if you want to build the image.
 - the kubeconfig is either given as a flag, simply in your homedir or even incluster configuration can be used, so this simply executes "in cloud".
+- versioning for your containers
+- versioning for your app applied when its build through ldflags
 - Makefile for testing and deployment locally, which includes a lot of goodies like kube-apply, docker image building and much more:

 ```